edchelstephens/gsd/NOTES.md

 # And a container is basically a 'running image'

 # In Object-Oriented Programming

 - An image would be a class and a container is an instance of that class

+# Images are build-time constructs

+# Containers are run-time constructs